About ARW setting parameters' explanation

 Q4:

-Explain more about 'arw.snap.max.retain.interval.days'
+Explain more about 'arw.snap.max.retain.interval.days

 A4:

-• ARP Snapshots are scheduled for deletion after this period unless the snapshots are associated with medium-level threats, which may be retained longer.
+' parameter is set to a default of 5 days. - ARP Snapshots are scheduled for deletion after this period unless the snapshots are associated with medium-level threats, which may be retained longer.

 Q5:

-What triggers the 'arw.surge.snap.interval.days' parameter?
+What triggers the 'arw.surge.snap.interval.days

 A5:

-• It ensures that a new ARP Snapshot is created during an IO increase, even if no existing ARP Snapshots are present.
+' parameter is activated by an IO surge. - It ensures that a new ARP Snapshot is created during an IO increase, even if no existing ARP Snapshots are present.

 Q6:

-How does 'arw.snap.new.extns.interval.hours' function?
+How does 'arw.snap.new.extns.interval.hours

 A6:

-• If the most recent ARP Snapshot based on a new extension is older than the specified interval (default is 48 hours), a new snapshot is taken.
+' parameter triggers the creation of a new ARP Snapshot when a new file extension is detected, based on volume activity observed during learning mode. - If the most recent ARP Snapshot based on a new extension is older than the specified interval (default is 48 hours), a new snapshot is taken.

-• This process occurs regardless of the 'arw.snap.create.interval.hours' setting and even if there are no existing ARP Snapshots.
+' setting and even if there are no existing ARP Snapshots.

 Q7: